-Healthy freshwater environments is critical for both people and wildlife.
-As a limited resource, it is vital to protect and restore freshwater environments from over-abstraction and pollution.
+Healthy freshwater environments are critical for both people and wildlife.
+We need to protect and restore freshwater habitats from threats such as over abstraction and pollution.

 Many rivers and lakes have water quality below the standard that is considered safe for beaches.
 There is already competition for available water and that is likely to increase, putting the natural environment at increasing risk whilst pollution from agriculture, industry and waste-water treatment continue to affect many rivers.